Anna Stembridge

-Anna Stembridge (born 8 February 1981), originally known as Anna Mayes, is a former netball player and coach.
-Between 2011 and 2015, Mayes served as head coach of England.
-She was head coach when England won the 2011 World Netball Series.
-It was the first time England won a major tournament.
-She was also England head coach at the 2014 Commonwealth Games.
+Anna Stembridge (née Mayes; born 8 February 1981), is a former netball player and the interim head coach of England Netball.
+Between 2011 and 2015, Mayes served as head coach of England and led the team to its first major tournament title, winning the 2011 World Netball Series.

-Between 2015 and 2022, she served as head coach of Team Bath.
+Between 2015 and 2022, she served as head coach of Team Bath and later joined Jess Thirlby as assistant coach of the England squad.
+In March 2026, following Thirlby’s resignation, Stembridge was announced as the interim head coach for the 2026 Commonwealth Games.

 As a player, she represented Wales at the 2002 and 2006 Commonwealth Games and at the 2003 and 2007 World Netball Championships.
 During the Super Cup era, Mayes played for Team Bath and during the early Netball Superleague era she played for Celtic Dragons.

 Education and employment

 Mayes attended the University of Wales Institute, Cardiff, now known as Cardiff Metropolitan University.
 In 2002 she graduated with a Bachelor of Science in Sport and Exercise Science, in 2004 she completed a masters in Sports Psychology and in 2009 she gained a Postgraduate Certificate in Higher Education.
 Throughout her coaching career with England and Team Bath, Mayes worked as a lecturer in Sports Coaching and Sport Psychology at Cardiff Metropolitan University, while also working on her PhD.